Request demo

 How can corrosion be managed?

-• Materials Selection: Pipelines, wells, and other process equipment can be designed and constructed from a variety of different alloys, with or without protective pipe coatings.
+• Materials Selection: Pipelines, wells, and other process equipment can be designed and constructed from various alloys, with or without protective pipe coatings.
 The cost of each variety of pipe can vary widely, and selecting appropriate materials can impact project viability.

 • Corrosion Inhibitors: These chemicals can be added to the fluids carried in pipelines to lower corrosion rates.

-• Pipe Coatings: Protective coatings can be applied to pipes to help prevent pipeline corrosion.
-For example, cement or epoxy coatings can be used to protect pipelines from corrosion.
+• Pipe Coatings: Protective coatings, such as cement or epoxy coatings, can be applied to pipes to help prevent pipeline corrosion.

-• Inspection and Monitoring: Inspection of process equipment can be completed using non-destructive testing, visual observations, or material sampling to identify corrosion rates.
-Corrosion models can be calibrated using real-life observations to optimize future inspection schedules to prevent unexpected downtime.
+• Inspection and Monitoring: Process equipment can be inspected using nondestructive testing, visual observations, or material sampling to identify corrosion rates.
+Corrosion models can be calibrated using real-life observations to optimize future inspection schedules and prevent unexpected downtime.

 • Scheduled Maintenance: Appropriately scheduled cleaning and maintenance of pipelines can help prevent corrosion.
 Activities such as pigging pipelines to remove built-up debris and the application of film-forming corrosion inhibitors can significantly reduce pipeline or pipe corrosion rates and increase equipment lifespan.

-The first step, however, in the mitigating strategy should always be to start predicting the internal pipe corrosion rates…
+However, the first step in the mitigating strategy should always be to start predicting the internal pipe corrosion rates.

 How can Pipeline Corrosion be predicted?

-For the prediction of internal pipeline corrosion, basic predictive models should take into account: CO2 corrosion, H2S corrosion, organic acid corrosion, O2 corrosion, and microbiologically-induced corrosion.
+Basic predictive models should account for CO2 corrosion, H2S corrosion, organic acid corrosion, O2 corrosion, and microbiologically induced corrosion in predicting internal pipeline corrosion.

 More advanced corrosion models are able to model the following processes:

-• Water chemistry based on released Fe2+ from corrosion.
+• Water chemistry is based on released Fe2+ from corrosion.

 • Multiphase flow.